 Advice for working in smoky air

-- Alter your schedule to conduct field work later this week (smoke should improve later in the week)
+- Conduct field work later this week if possible (smoke should improve later in the week)